 Women entrepreneurs are leading the sustainability charge in business and investing, which is not surprising.
-According to a new report, a majority of women say reducing their carbon footprint is their top measure of success in investing, more important than financial returns.
-The 2020 BNP Paribas Global Entrepreneur Report found that beyond financial returns, a full 54 percent of women entrepreneurs prioritize climate impact, compared to 41 percent of men.
+According to the new 2020 BNP Paribas Global Entrepreneur Report, 54 percent of women entrepreneurs say that beyond financial returns, reducing their carbon footprint is their top measure of success in investing, compared to just 41 percent of men.

 That’s significant.
 I’ve been working with entrepreneurs and private business owners for more than 25 years, most recently with Bank of the West’s Wealth Management Group, where I also participated in the inaugural Stanford Women’s Entrepreneur program, so my lack of surprise over the report’s findings is rooted in experience.
 I’ve witnessed women face all kinds of challenges as business leaders: lack of access, funding barriers, obstacles to inclusivity, and more.
 This report shows that women are applying their hurdle-clearing skills to a new set of challenges—ones that will benefit all of us.
 Women entrepreneurs’ sustainability leadership has reached a critical mass just as we need it most—as we face the need for a sustainable recovery from COVID-19 worldwide.